Leonard Young is excited about olive oil.

 “A great olive oil tastes better, it smells better, people get something out of it.
 It’s not just this greasy liquid that you’re dunking your bread into before dinner,” he told Olive Oil Times.

-One of the things that I’m really working toward is increasing people’s recognition and appreciation of olive oil as a wonderful principle thing, just the same as you’d look at a great bottle of wine or a great plate of food.
+One of the things that I’m really working toward is increasing people’s recognition and appreciation of olive oil as a wonderful principle thing, just the same as you’d look at a great bottle of wine or a great plate of food.- Leonard Young, Waterstreet Cafe

-Diners will be able to tastes “triplets” of specially-selected food, wine, and olive oil combinations.
+Diners will be able to taste “triplets” of specially selected food, wine, and olive oil combinations.

 Young, who has been the wine director of three restaurants in Olympia, including his current position at Waterstreet for fifteen years, said the principles for pairing olive oil and food are more or less the same as those for pairing wine and food.

-Both olive oil sommeliers and wine sommeliers analyze aromas and flavors, the main difference is their use of unique vocabularies.
-According to Young, the main characteristics to consider with high-quality extra virgin olive oil are fruitiness, bitterness, pungency and balance.
+Both olive oil sommeliers and wine sommeliers analyze aromas and flavors, and the main difference is their use of unique vocabulary.
+According to Young, the main characteristics to consider when choosing high-quality extra virgin olive oil are fruitiness, bitterness, pungency, and balance.

 “With a very bold dish like a grilled steak, you’d want to use a more fruity oil — a more robust oil with more prominent flavors, maybe something where the bitterness and pungency elements are more prominently expressed.
 Whereas with a delicate dish, you’d be looking for subtle oil where the flavors and aromas are less pronounced,” he said.